FrancoDavid91/FrancoDavid91/README.md

 ---

-¡Qué onda!
-Soy Franco, un programador en formación listo para salir a cualquier cancha a codear.
+**¡Qué onda!
+Soy Franco**, un programador en formación listo para salir a cualquier cancha a codear.
 Le pongo mucha garra a todo lo que hago, y le meto buena onda con la gente!

 Si querés sumar un buen jugador a tu equipo, contactame📲📩

 Siempre listo para empezar!

+*How cool!
+I'm Franco, a programmer in training ready to go out to any field to rub elbows.
+I put a lot of enthusiasm in everything I do, and I get a good vibe with people!

+If you want to add a good player to your team, contact me📲📩

+I'm always ready to start!*

 <img src="https://github.com/FrancoDavid91/assets/blob/main/patito.gif" width="50px">